The following are scholarships for students enrolled in graduate programs. Read below for eligibility.

 George J. Mitchell Scholarship – For graduate study in Ireland

 The George J. Mitchell Scholarship is a nationally competitive award sponsored by the US-Ireland Alliance.
 Named in honor of the former U.S. Senator’s pivotal contribution to the Northern Ireland peace process, the Mitchell is designed to introduce and connect upcoming generations of future American leaders to the island of Ireland, while recognizing and fostering scholarship, leadership, and a commitment to community and public service.
-Deadline: October 1st.
+Deadline: Late September.

 National Science Foundation (NSF) Graduate Research Fellowship